Fresno Personal Injury Lawyer

 - Abdominal trauma: Blunt trauma to the abdomen can be the result of a car accident or other incident where an impact on the abdominal area occurs.
 This can have a detrimental effect on the abdominal organs, causing bleeding and loss of function.
 In severe cases, surgery is needed to stop the bleeding.
 Perforation of organs can also cause leakage of their contents such as fecal material into the abdominal cavity.
 Both types of injury can lead to death without swift surgical intervention.

 - Spinal cord injury: Injuries to the spinal cord can cause paralysis, the degree of which depends on the level and type of injury.
 The area of the spinal cord that is injured partly determines the impairment the person suffers.
 For instance, damage at the cervical or neck area of the spinal cord can result in total paralysis with a concomitant loss of the ability to breathe unaided.
 An injury in the lower part of the spinal cord can result in the paralysis of the lower limbs while retaining the function of other parts of the body innervated by upper spinal nerves.
-There are two types of spinal cord injury.
+There are two types of spinal cord injuries.
 Complete severance of the spinal cord or partial where the spinal cord is partly severed.
 Each type exhibits different functional loss.

 - Loss of limbs: Amputation injuries vary according to the level at which the limb is lost.
 However, both partial and total amputations can cause significant problems for the injured individual.
 Between caring for the amputated area to prevent subsequent infection and surgery to fitting and acquiring a prosthetic device, the cost of an amputation injury can approach $100,000.
 Besides the financial cost, there are emotional and psychological components.
 If this happened due to the negligence of another, compensation for all losses can be recovered with the assistance of a Fresno personal injury attorney.